 One of the best ways to grow your business is to ask for referrals, where you have your clients recommend your business to other people they know.

-In this guide, we’ll explore how to ask for referrals, with 15 proven methods that work.
+In this guide, I’ll show you how to ask for referrals, with 15 proven methods that work.

 How to Ask for Referrals

 Now let’s look at some of the best strategies you can use to ask for referrals from clients, which should make the process both easier and more effective for you.

 Even if you’re feeling sheepish about the situation, often one of the best things you can do is simply be upfront with your request.
 Being fully transparent and honest with your clients will likely be met with a warm reception.

 Dancing around the subject or manipulating your clients won’t work; just be straightforward with them.
 Here’s a template for how to ask for referrals in an email:

 “Good morning!
 I’m grateful we had the opportunity to work together, and I hope you’re doing well.
 I’m looking to expand my business, and primarily find new clients through referrals, so if you have anyone who might be in need of our services, I would welcome the recommendation!”

 2. Offer multiple options.

 That said, not everyone will feel comfortable giving you a referral.
 It’s a good idea to give these people additional options to support you.